 - Background Check.
 Upon acceptance to training, volunteers are required to complete a background check.

 - Complete Training.
 Our team will support you through a required volunteer training.

 - Training.
 Volunteers will receive extensive, ongoing training, refreshers, and support from experts on The Trevor Project’s staff.
 They also learn invaluable skills for their professional and personal lives, from active listening to crisis de-escalation.

 - Online Networks.
 Volunteers will gain access to a nationwide Facebook group connecting them to other awesome volunteers across the country.

 - Newsletter.
 Volunteers will also receive a monthly newsletter detailing highlights and updates from across the Trevor family.

-- Events.
-Volunteers for some programs may receive access to a variety of events and resources.
+- Access.
+Volunteers may receive access to a variety of gifts, events, and resources.

-If you have any further questions about our volunteer opportunities, please email [email protected].
+If you have any further questions about our volunteer opportunities, please check out our FAQs below or email [email protected].